jonbowr/simPyon/README.md

 - Jonathan Bower, Research Scientist II, EOS Space Science Center, University of New Hamphire, Durham NH

 ## License
-Probably NASA Open Source Agreement (NOSA)?
-No idea lol
+This software has been developed for use simulating the IMAP-lo, so Probably NASA Open Source Agreement (NOSA)?

 ## Acknowledgements